noeltoivio/noeltoivio.github.io/sumo_ball.md

 # Input System and Selecting Abilities

 I wanted the players to have full control over what inputs or set-ups they wanted.
-So I let the abilities get bound to any key, with a few exceptions like the Dash button or Pause button
+So I let the abilities get bound to any key, with a few exceptions like the Dash button or Pause button.

 <video muted="" autoplay="" controls="" loop="" height="250px" style="max-width:100%;">
     <source src="sumoball_input1.mp4" type="video/mp4">